Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-05.md

 - Identify differences in development between Android and iOS
 - Using Native Components
 - Building and running apps with Expo
-- Compare and contrast testing in the simulator vs testing on device
+- Compare and contrast testing in the simulator vs testing on a device

 ## Initial Exercise

 - What is React Native?
     - What is Native?
     - Why build a native app?
     - Why build a Web app?
     - What is the user experience web vs native?

 ## Create React Native App